 Spinal Cord Injury BC is the go-to resource for the spinal cord injury (SCI) community.
-But we’re so much more than your typical disability organization.
+But we’re so much more than your typical non-profit organization.
+Join our team!

 Spinal Cord Injury BC is a national leader in peer support, we excel at helping people form social connections and challenge themselves, and we take pride in developing our information resources.
 We’re innovative—we like to push the envelope and try new things.
 And we tell powerful stories through our magazine, videos, and donor communications about how our members adapt, adjust and thrive after an injury.